 We live in a world with so many opportunities, and there are tons of options for anything.
 But all that can also distract us from the things that work.

 Of course, you’ll need to be ready to do the hard work too.
-Without it, and without enough time, patience, initiative, and dedication, nothing will stick.
+Without it, nothing will stick without enough time, patience, initiative, and dedication.

 You may be ready to take action upon one of your many ideas, but you need to make sure there’s a demand for it.
 Analyze whether or not people need that and are willing to give money for it.

 Way too many startups have failed because they started working on an idea and turned it into reality without validating it first.
 That means they wasted time, effort, money, and resources.
-And that can’t be taken back.
+And anyone can’t take that back.

 However, take some time to plan and do your research carefully.
-Also, evaluate the time and money that will be spent on your project pretty soon.
+Also, evaluate the time and money you will spend on your project pretty soon.

 So you’ll need to be sure that your idea has potential and is worth working on.
 Luckily, there are ways to validate your startup business ideas quickly.